-Please scroll down for samples of my writing.
+Please scroll down to links for samples of my writing.

-My poems and essays appear in literary journals and magazines including Reflections, West Marin Review, Free State Review, Silk Road, Orion, Parabola, Ions, Comstock Review, Eco-Citizen and Jung Journal.
+I was born in the Illinois, grew up in Hawaii, and moved to Northern California for college where I have remained ever since.
+My artistic work includes collaboration with other poets, musicians and visual artists for performances and print projects.
+I write essays as well as poetry, and my work appears in literary journals and magazines including Reflections, West Marin Review, Free State Review, Silk Road, Orion, Parabola, Ions, Comstock Review, Eco-Citizen and Jung Journal.

-On the Commons and Center for Humans and Nature also publish my work.
-My poems are anthologized in Know Me Here and Fire and Rain: Eco-Poetry of California; Face to Face: Women Writers on Faith, Mysticism and Awakening; and is included in the Save the Redwoods centennial, The Once and Future Forest (Heyday Books, 2019).
+On the Commons and Center for Humans and Nature also publish my writing, and it has been anthologized in Know Me Here and Fire and Rain: Eco-Poetry of California; Face to Face: Women Writers on Faith, Mysticism and Awakening; and is included in the Save the Redwoods centennial, The Once and Future Forest (Heyday Books, 2019).

 DESIRE BEING FULL OF DISTANCES - poetry, Calliopea Press